Zy0d0x0/HS2-Reversing/README.md

 ubuntu@ubuntu2-VirtualBox:~/reverse$
 ```

-Then Flash to your radio like normal.
-Just remeber any changes you make could potentially mess up your radio and i do not take
+Then we flash to our radio like normal.

+Note: When following these instructions, please remember that any changes you make could potentially brick your radio.
+I do not take
 any responsibility for the actions you perform.

-The final result are how the following firmware files are created: https://github.com/Zy0d0x0/HS2-Firmware
+The final result of our work, where we can see the following firmware files have been created: https://github.com/Zy0d0x0/HS2-Firmware

+# Credits

+* Editing & proof-reading done by M7GCH.